timjefferies/not-the-news/README.md

 # running it
-you can either wait for the cron to kick off the run.py or you can exec the run.sh file manually
+you can either wait for the cron to kick off the run.py or you can exec the run.py file manually